Success Weighted by Completion Time: A Dynamics-Aware Evaluation Criteria for Embodied Navigation: Experimental Setup

 We consider two different reward schemes.
 The first reward scheme is based on the one used by Wijmans et al., which has shown to yield very good performance ($>$96\% success, $>$0.91 SPL) using a point-turn agent.
 However, to make learning easier, it uses a shaped step reward that explicitly encourages the agent to follow the shortest path.
 Under such a reward scheme, the agent may not learn to take a path that deviates from the shortest path, even if it would allow the agent to reach the goal faster.
 Because we aim to evaluate the agent based on how well it approximates the fastest completion behavior with SCT, we thus consider a second reward scheme that ``un-shapes'' this step reward, by gradually reducing its shaped portion to 0 as training progresses.

 \textbf{Shaped reward scheme.} In the reward scheme used by Wijmans et al., the agent receives a shaped reward $r(a_t,s_t)$ at each time step based on geodesic distance, which is defined as the length of the shortest obstacle-free path between two points.
-When the agent takes a step that reduces the geodesic distance from its position to the goal point, the change in geodesic is negative; this is multiplied by -1 to produce a positive shaped reward if the agent reduces its shortest route to the goal.
-A slack penalty (-0.01) is added to discourage the robot from taking too many unnecessary actions.
-Lastly, a terminal reward $r_T$ is received at the end of the episode if the goal has been reached.
+We compute geodesic distance using A* on a navigation mesh provided by the simulator.
+When the agent reduces the geodesic distance from its position to the goal point, the change in geodesic is negative; thus, we multiply by -1 to produce a positive shaped reward if the agent reduces its shortest route to the goal.
+A slack penalty (-0.01) is added to discourage the robot from taking unnecessary actions.
+Lastly, a terminal reward $r_T$ is given at the end of the episode if the goal has been reached.
 Though Wijmans et al. scale the terminal reward by the agent's SPL for the episode, we avoid this to refrain from explicitly penalizing agents for deviating from the shortest path.
 The full reward scheme is defined as:

 where S is 0 or 1 depending on whether the agent successfully completed the episode.

 \textbf{Decaying reward scheme.} As previously mentioned, our aim with the second reward scheme is to prioritize successful completion speed.
 We keep the terminal reward the same, but slowly phase the shaped portion of the step reward to 0 as training progresses: